Noah-droid/eventAPI/README.md

 - Authentication and authorization for protected endpoints.
 - Integration with Django Rest Framework for API development.
 - Use of UUIDs instead of IDs for models.
-- Rate limiting, input validation, and logging using Treblle (refer to documentation for specific implementation)
+- Rate limiting, input validation, and logging using Treblle (refer to documentation for specific implementation).

 ## Requirements